2016 Executive PayWatch highlights Mondelez International’s Pay Inequality

-CEO pay for major U.S. companies continues to soar as income inequality and the outsourcing of good-paying American jobs increases.
-Outsourcing has become a hot presidential election topic with candidates calling out corporations that say they need to save money by sending jobs overseas.
-Meanwhile, according to the new AFL-CIO Executive Paywatch, the average CEO of an S&P 500 company received an annual income of $12.4 million in 2015—335 times more money than the average rank-and-file worker.
+(Washington, DC) – CEO pay for major U.S. companies continues to soar as income inequality and outsourcing of good-paying American jobs increases.
+Outsourcing has become a hot presidential election topic with candidates calling out corporations who say they need to save money by sending jobs overseas.
+Meanwhile, according to the new AFL-CIO Executive PayWatch, the average CEO of an S&P 500 company made $12.4 million per year in 2015 – 335 times more money than the average rank-and-file worker.

-The Executive Paywatch website, the most comprehensive searchable online database tracking CEO pay, showed that in 2015 the average production and nonsupervisory worker earned about $36,900 per year, a wage that when adjusted for inflation, has remained stagnant for 50 years.
+The Executive PayWatch website, the most comprehensive searchable online database tracking CEO pay, showed that in 2015, the average production and nonsupervisory worker earned approximately $36,900 per year, a wage that when adjusted for inflation, has remained stagnant for 50 years.

 “It seems that hard work doesn’t matter anymore.
 This is the corporate attitude,” said Mary Willis, who was among hundreds of Nabisco workers from the South Side of Chicago laid off in March.
 “They quit me.
 I didn’t quit them.
 It used to be that places like Nabisco were proud places to work, but now workers like me are tossed to the curb despite years of dedication.”

 While the trend of companies putting profits over people is rampant, working people are fighting back.
-The AFL-CIO has endorsed the Bakery, Confectionery, Tobacco Workers and Grain Millers (BCTGM) boycott of Nabisco products made in Mexico.
+The AFL-CIO has endorsed the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union (BCTGM) boycott of Nabisco products made in Mexico.